markmerker/thinkcspy/_sources/GeneralIntro/LPS/VariablesAndDataTypes.rst

 Variables and Data Types
 -----------------------------------------

-|NOTE| :notetext:`A Variable is a named object that holds a value.`  There are many different types of values.
+|NOTE| :notetext:`A Variable is a named entity that holds a value.`  There are many different types of values.
 Last lesson we talked about Text and Numbers.
 In python, these are actually three types of data: strings, integers and decimal numbers.
 These types have the following names in python:

 +-------------------+------------+------------+
 | Data Type         | Python Type| Samples    |